LeToNode/Play2.0-CN-doc/Scalainterceptors.md

 # Intercepting requests

-One another important feature of  the ```Global``` object is that it provides a way to intercept requests and execute some business logic before a request is being dispatched to an Action.
+One another important aspect of  the ```Global``` object is that it provides a way to intercept requests and execute some business logic before a request is being dispatched to an Action.

-> **Tip:** this hook can be also used for hijacking the request, allowing developers to plugin their own request routing mechanisms.
+> **Tip:** this hook can be also used for hijacking requests, allowing developers to plugin their own request routing mechanism.

 Let's see how to intercept requests: